We are working with government and corporate partners to ensure that low-income households have access to best practice energy efficiency programs.

 Our recent work includes:

-The Brotherhood of St Laurence is working with Monash Sustainability and other project partners to assess the effectiveness of the Home Energy Efficiency Upgrade Project.
+The Brotherhood of St Laurence worked with Monash Sustainability and other project partners to assess the effectiveness of the Home Energy Efficiency Upgrade Project.
 Read more »

 Within this submission, we supported the inclusion of minimum health, safety and amenity standards for rental housing, especially standards for energy efficiency.
 Read more »